Imagine arriving at your campsite to find the tent set up, bed pulled back and every creature comfort you could dream of catered for.

 2. Wilpena Pound Resort, Flinders Ranges

 Sleep nestled in an ancient wilderness under a blanket of stars at one of the Outback’s most iconic camping spots.
-Rugged mountain ranges, dramatic gorges and abundant wildlife are the backdrop to the 95,000-hectare Ikara-Flinders Ranges National Park, just unzip your front door and start exploring.
+Rugged mountain ranges, dramatic gorges and abundant wildlife are the backdrop to the 95,000-hectare Ikara-Flinders Ranges National Park, just unzip your front door of the Ikara Safari Tent and start exploring.
 Situated in a secluded corner of Wilpena Pound Resort, you’ll find family friendly and couples tent options complete with king beds, ensuites, air conditioning and wooden decks to kick back and soak in epic views of the surrounding jaw-dropping natural amphitheatre.

-4. Bellwether Wines, Limestone Coast
+3. Bellwether Wines, Limestone Coast

 Cuddle up next to a roaring campfire with a glass of Coonawarra red before retreating to your own private glamping tent.
-Surrounded by 400-year-old gum trees and located in the heart of the Coonawarra wine region, Bellwether is the perfect base for a romantic escape to the Limestone coast.
+Surrounded by 400-year-old gum trees and located in the heart of the Coonawarra wine region, Bellwether is the perfect couple-friendly base for a romantic escape to the Limestone coast.
 Wake up to the sound of birds and cook up breakfast with local supplies from the farm before popping over to the adjoining cellar door to grab a bottle or two of wine.
 Roam further afield and discover the impressive cellar door offering around the region.

-5. Flinders Bush Retreats, Flinders Ranges
+4. Flinders Bush Retreats, Flinders Ranges

-7. Tanunda Discovery Parks, Barossa
+5. Tanunda Discovery Parks, Barossa

 Glamping in South Australia’s wine mecca, the Barossa – sounds like a recipe for a spectacular weekend getaway!
 Just minutes from the centre of Tanunda, a deluxe safari tent at Discovery Parks Barossa Valley is the perfect place to kick back after a day touring the region’s best wineries.
 The two-person luxe tents are set in a private area of the park with exclusive access to an outdoor lounge, BBQ space, firepit, heated swimming pool and spa.
 Tucked among gum trees with vineyard views, the eco-luxe tent features hotel-standard ensuite bathrooms and a private deck for the ultimate luxury escape.

-8. Gawler Ranges Wilderness Safaris, Eyre Peninsula
+6. Gawler Ranges Wilderness Safaris, Eyre Peninsula

 Experience the beautiful and rugged Gawler Ranges with all the comforts of a hotel room from Gawler Ranges Wilderness Safaris' glamping tents.
-Set in an open mallee woodland about two hours from Port Lincoln, only emus and kangaroos will be your noisy neighbours at this quintessential Outback campsite.
+Set in an open Mallee woodland about two hours from Port Lincoln, only emus and kangaroos will be your noisy neighbours at this quintessential Outback campsite.
 For a unique experience, book the rustic and character-packed Kangaluna Swagon: a renovated, covered wagon complete with swag bed and see-through roof, perfect for star gazing.
 If you want some help exploring the Eyre Peninsula, Gawler Ranges Wilderness Safaris also offer a range of tours.